Why You Should Choose Factoring Companies Over Bank Loans

 What Is Invoice Factoring?

-Invoice factoring services are primarily available for B2B (business to business) companies.
+Invoice factoring services are primarily available for B2B (business-to- business) companies.
 If your customers have good credit, you can sell your invoices (accounts receivable) to a factoring company at a discount.
 The factor will then collect the full payment amount from your customers.
 For example, suppose the factor purchases your invoices for 90% of their face amount.
-Once they have collected all of your customer’s outstanding payments, they will return the remaining 10% minus factoring fee.
+Once they have collected all of your customer’s outstanding payments, they will return the remaining 10% minus a factoring fee.
 Thus, you’ll get immediate funding, and your customers will pay the factoring company.
 The basic process can be beneficial to businesses in various industries that struggle with cash flow problems or periods of insolvency.

 A factoring process gives you access to immediate short-term cash without the short- or long-term debt.
 You are also able to avoid diluting your equity by giving an ownership stake to investors.